Rudolf Höss: Arrest, trial, and execution

 In his affidavit made at Nuremberg on 5 April 1946, Höss stated:

-When accused of murdering three and a half million people, Höss replied, "No. Only two and one half million—the rest died from disease and starvation."

-On 25 May 1946, he was handed over to Polish authorities and the Supreme National Tribunal in Poland tried him for murder.
-In his essay on the Final Solution in Auschwitz, which he wrote in Kraków, he revised the previously given death toll:
+On 25 May 1946, Höss was handed over to Polish authorities, and the Supreme National Tribunal in Poland tried him for murder.
+In his essay on the Final Solution in Auschwitz, which Höss wrote in Kraków, he revised the previously given death toll:

-In his memoir, he also revealed his mistreatment at the hands of his British captors:

-His trial lasted from 11 to 29 March 1947.
-Höss was sentenced to death by hanging on 2 April 1947.
-The sentence was carried out on 16 April next to the crematorium of the former Auschwitz I concentration camp.
-He was hanged on a short-drop gallows constructed specifically for that purpose, at the location of the camp's Gestapo.
+Höss's trial lasted from 11 to 29 March 1947 and he was sentenced to death by hanging on 2 April.
+The sentence was carried out two weeks later on 16 April beside the crematorium of the former Auschwitz I concentration camp.
+Höss was hanged on a short-drop gallows constructed specifically for that purpose, at the location of the camp's Gestapo.
 The message on the board that marks the site reads:

-Höss wrote his autobiography while awaiting execution; it was published first in Polish in 1951 and then in German in 1956, edited by Martin Broszat.
-Later it appeared in various English editions (see Bibliography).
-It consists of two parts, one about his own life and the second about other SS men with whom he had become acquainted, mainly Heinrich Himmler and Theodor Eicke, among several others.
-Höss blamed his subordinates and Kapos, prisoner functionaries, for the mistreatment of prisoners.
-He claimed that, despite his best efforts, he was unable to stop the abuse.
-He also stated that he was never cruel and never mistreated any inmate.
-Höss blamed Hitler and Himmler for using their powers "wrongly and even criminally."
-He saw himself as, " ... a cog in the wheel of the great extermination machine created by the Third Reich."After discussions with Höss during the Nuremberg trials at which he testified, the American military psychologist Gustave Gilbert wrote the following:
+Höss wrote his autobiography while awaiting execution; it was first published in a Polish translation in 1951 and then in the original German in 1956, edited by Martin Broszat.
+It later appeared in various English editions and consists of two parts, one about his own life and the second about other SS men with whom he had become acquainted, mainly Heinrich Himmler and Theodor Eicke, among several others.
+Höss blamed his subordinates and kapos, prisoner functionaries, for the mistreatment of prisoners.
+Höss claimed that he was unable to stop the abuse despite his best efforts.
+Höss also stated that he was never cruel and never mistreated any inmate.
+Höss blamed Hitler and Himmler for using their powers "wrongly and even criminally".
+He saw himself as "a cog in the wheel of the great extermination machine created by the Third Reich".

+After discussions with Höss during the Nuremberg trials at which he testified, the American military psychologist Gustave Gilbert wrote the following:

-Four days before he was executed, Höss acknowledged the enormity of his crimes in a message to the state prosecutor:
+Four days before being executed, Höss's acknowledgement of the enormity of his crimes was revealed in a message to the state prosecutor:

 Shortly before his execution, Höss returned to the Catholic Church.
 On 10 April 1947, he received the sacrament of penance from Fr.
 Władysław Lohn, S.J., provincial of the Polish Province of the Society of Jesus.
-On the next day, the same priest administered to him Holy Communion as Viaticum.
+The next day, the same priest administered to him Holy Communion as Viaticum.

+On the morning of 16 April 1947, Höss was hanged.
+At the request of former camp prisoners, the execution was carried out in Auschwitz, the camp he once commanded.
+Approximately 100 witnesses were present, including former prisoners and various high-ranking officials of the Polish government.
+Höss's was the last public execution in Poland.
+His body was cremated, and his ashes were scattered in the forest.